Talbot3/Talbot3/README.md

-- 👋 Hi, I’m @Talbot3
+Here are some ideas to get you started:

-- 👀 I’m interested in ...
+- 🔭 I'm looking for like-minded friends to work with
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AIGC
-- 💞️ I’m looking to collaborate on ...
+- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me ...
+- 📫 How to reach me: 4wunian@gmail.com

 <!---
 Talbot3/Talbot3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.